-Marjorie may also be known as "Christy".

-In this photo she is age 8 and has been progressed to age 41 in the left bottom corner photo.
+Marjorie may also be known as "Christy"; her photo is shown age at age 8 and had been progressed to 41 years old.
 The case remains unsolved.

-If you have any information about this case, please contact the Palm Beach County Sheriff's Office at 561-688-3400 or the FDLE MEPIC Hotline at 1-888-FL MISSING (1-888-356-4774).
-MISSING Marjorie Christina Luna
+If you have any information about this case, please contact the Palm Beach County Sheriff's Office at 561-688-3400 or the FDLE MEPIC Hotline at 1-888-FL MISSING MISSING Marjorie Christina Luna

 Tribute to Claudine Ryce: Bloodhounds in Law Enforcement

 By: Terri Lynn,

 Co-Managing

 Director of the

 Jimmy Ryce Center

 for Victims of Predatory

 Abduction

 Don and Claudine Ryce had successful careers, a beautiful family they adored, a great home and lots of outings with their children Ted, Martha, and Jimmy to look forward to.
 They had dreams and plans for the future.
-Then on September 11, 1995, the life Claudine knew ended forever.
+Then life kicked in on September 11, 1995, and the life Claudine knew ended forever.
 Their son, Jimmy, age 9, was abducted after getting off his school bus.
 His remains would be found 3 months later that December.

 The Ryce's asked me to be their media coordinator in September 1995, weeks after their son, Jimmy, was abducted.
 John Lennon said that "Life is what happens when you are busy making other plans" and it is this event that

 changed my life forever.
 I first met Claudine when we launched a petition drive for Jimmy at the Miami Seaquarium.
 Watching her that Saturday afternoon, in October of 1995, I was struck by the way people just gravitated toward her.
 They reached out to her, talked to her, bonded with her.
 "Aha," I said to myself.
 "She's not in this alone."
 People sensed her realness, her genuine goodness and love for her son.
 She led a massive search for Jimmy and for a time, Jimmy became "everyone's son."

 Former FBI Agent, Bill Hagmaier, once remarked that most people who endured what Don and Claudine did would just curl up in bed and pull the blankets over their heads for the rest of their lives, but that was not Claudine's style.
 She was a survivor in every sense of the word.